juanzenn/pokedex/README.md

 ## Description

 The main application is a SPA using Next and React.
 The main feature is a dashboard with a list off all pokemons, and a single page with most information about a selected Pokemon.
-As an extra feature, I added the following aspects:

--
--
--
+This application is created with Next.js, however, I decided to deactivate SSR to better reflect the technical challenge requirements.

+I'm using Tanstack Query as the solution for data fetching.
+I also used `window.locaStorage` to implement the **Visited** feature.

+This application is deployed on Vercel, and you can find it via this [link](https://pokedex.juanalvarez.dev/).

 ## Local Development